<- array(1:20, c(4, 5))

 🗺️Overview

-‘broadcast’ is a relatively small package that, as the name suggests, performs “broadcasting” (similar to broadcasting in the ‘Numpy’ module for ‘Python’).
+‘broadcast’ is an efficient ‘C’/‘C++’ - based package that, as the name suggests, performs “broadcasting” (similar to broadcasting in the ‘Numpy’ module for ‘Python’).

-In the context of operations involving 2 (or more) arrays, “broadcasting” refers to recycling array dimensions without allocating additional memory, which is considerably faster and more memory-efficient than R’s regular dimensions replication mechanism.
+In the context of operations involving 2 (or more) arrays, “broadcasting” refers to recycling array dimensions without allocating additional memory, which is considerably faster and more memory-efficient than ’s regular dimensions replication mechanism.

 Please read the Broadcasting explained page for a more complete explanation of what “broadcasting” is.